 Non-Modifiable Risk Factors include: Family History – A first degree relative with CRC means an 18% chance of having CRC.
 Only 20% of colon cancers are associated with a family history.
 Most CRCs occur spontaneously.

-Screening for CRC can include a Fecal Occult Blood Test (FOBT), Fecal Immunochemical Test (FIT) and/or a colonoscopy as the Gold Standard of diagnosing colon cancer.
-Men and women with no family history of CRC should be screened every 2 years with a fecal occult blood test (FOBT).
-People with a first degree relative with CRC are at a higher risk and may be referred for a FIT test for screening well before the first degree relative was diagnosed with CRC as long as the patient is over 40 years of age.
+Screening for CRC can include a Fecal Immunochemical Test (FIT) and/or a colonoscopy as the Gold Standard of diagnosing colon cancer.
+Men and women with no family history of CRC should be screened yearly with a FIT.
+People with a first degree relative with CRC are at a higher risk and may be referred for a FIT test for screening well before the first degree relative was diagnosed with CRC.
 Colonoscopy is recommended at 50 years of age, or 10 years earlier than the age at which their relative was diagnosed – whichever happens first.
 Tumor marker carcinoembryonic antigen (CEA) is not diagnostic for CRC, but it is a good marker to track cancer burden and treatment progression in an individual already diagnosed with CRC.
-Contact the Naturopathic Doctors at the Nardella Clinic in Calgary to schedule your screening.